Tootgarook

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 43 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.
+According to the 2021 Census, 21.2% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 43 trips per day across all routes, resulting in approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport